rcgrow-prog/Lidar_Analysis/README.md

     Purpose:

-        This Python script automates the extraction of vegetation points from a LAS (LiDAR) dataset and generates a Digital Surface Model (DSM) raster using ArcPy, the Python library for ArcGIS.
+        This Python script automates the extraction of vegetation points from a LAS (LiDAR) dataset and generates a Digital Surface Model (DSM) raster using ArcPy, the Python library for ArcGIS Pro.

     Main Steps: